UbayGD/update-nodejs/README.md

 Dangerous script that installs the latest version of Node.js

-Tested on Ubuntu, Manjaro and Linux for Chromebooks (Debian).
+Tested on Fedora, Ubuntu, Manjaro and Linux for Chromebooks (Debian).